 Recovery and Results

+Since no incisions are needed during the TIF® procedure, post-operative wound care is not involved during the recovery.
 Over the course of the following weeks, fibrous tissue develops in the area, and the tissue surrounding the valve fuses, helping secure a full thickness partial fundoplication.
 The valve created by the TIF® procedure has proven effective and durable in long-term clinical studies.
 In addition, the approach has shown to result in fewer complications than traditional acid reflux procedures.
-When performed on ideal candidates, the TIF® procedure has been reported to significantly improve GERD symptoms.
+When performed on ideal candidates, the TIF® procedure has been reported to completely eliminate GERD symptoms.